6 Memorable Family Activities In Fort Lauderdale, FL

 Fort Lauderdale is a great place for families to visit.
 If you’re looking to create some great memories and make the most of your trip to Southern Florida, check out these family activities in Fort Lauderdale.
-There are lots of excellent dining options and plenty of things to do.
+There are lots of excellent dining options and plenty of things to do in the Sunshine State!

 1. The Jungle Queen